|

 Kealia Pond

-to take a walk along the soon to open boardwalk (it was supposed to
+to take a walk along the newly constructed boardwalk and witness for

 minutes west is Maalaea Harbor and the